jakejkchen/udacity-data-engineering-capstone/README.md

+# Project Summary
+The project follows the following steps:
+* Step 1: Scope the Project and Gather Data
+* Step 2: Explore and Assess the Data
+* Step 3: Define the Data Model
+* Step 4: Run ETL to Model the Data

+# Step 1: Scope the Project and Gather Data
-# Project Description
+##  Project Description
 - Each year a great number of people come to the US with differnt VISA types.
 It's interesting to see if there are some trends in the destination cities they would like to go
 - The aim of this project is to create an ETL pipeline to generate a set of tables so that analysts can use to explore and answer questions, sucha as:
   * Which city attracts the most student/business/immigration visa holders
   * The relationship between the number of immigrants and the features of the city, e.g. weather, demographics, and airport numbers

-# Data Sources
+## Data Sources
 - I94 Immigration Data: This data comes from the US National Tourism and Trade Office.
 Here's the [Link](https://travel.trade.gov/research/reports/i94/historical/2016.html)
 - World Temperature Data: This dataset came from Kaggle.
 You can read more details from [here](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data)
 - U.S. City Demographic Data: This data comes from OpenSoft.
 You can read more details from [here](https://public.opendatasoft.com/explore/dataset/us-cities-demographics/export/)
 - Airport Code Table: This is a simple table of airport codes and corresponding cities.
 You can read more details from [here](https://datahub.io/core/airport-codes#data)

-# Data Pipeline Design
+## Data Pipeline Design
 The whole data processing pipeline is based on data lake design.
 The reason to choose data lake is due to its flexibility in altering schema and avoid the burden of maintaing a database.

 ## Infrastructure Setup